motiv-labs/janus/README.md

 An API Gateway sits in front of your application(s) and/or services and manages the heavy lifting of authorisation, access control and throughput limiting to your services.
 Ideally, it should mean that you can focus on creating services instead of implementing management infrastructure.
-For example if you have written a really awesome web service that provides geolocation data for all the cats in NYC, and you want to make it public, integrating an API gateway is a faster, more secure route that writing your own authorisation middleware.
+For example, if you have written a really awesome web service that provides geolocation data for all the cats in NYC, and you want to make it public, integrating an API gateway is a faster, more secure route than writing your own authorisation middleware.

 ## Key Features

-This API Gateway offers powerful, yet lightweight features that allow fine gained control over your API ecosystem.
+This API Gateway offers powerful, yet lightweight features that allows fine gained control over your API ecosystem.

 * **No dependency hell** - Single binary made with go
-* **REST API** - Full programatic access to the internals makes it easy to manage your API users, keys and Api Configuration from within your systems
+* **REST API** - Full programatic access to the internals makes it easy to manage your API users, keys and API Configuration from within your systems
 * **Rate Limiting** - Easily rate limit your API users, rate limiting is granular and can be applied on a per-key basis
-* **CORS Filter** - Enable cors for your API,or even for specific endpoints
+* **CORS Filter** - Enable cors for your API, or even for specific endpoints
 * **API Versioning** - API Versions can be easily set and deprecated at a specific time and date
 * **Multiple auth protocols** - Out of the box, we support JWT, OAuth 2.0 and Basic Auth access methods
 * **Hot-reloading of configuration** - No need to restart the process